Mycap® CCX Cell Culture Shake Flask System

 Frequently Asked Questions

-The Mycap® CCX is designed as a fully closed-system, GMP-ready seed train solution.
-Through its integral weldable tubing, it allows for seamless, aseptic fluid transfer from the initial shake flask expansion directly into larger single-use bioreactors without exposing the culture to the environment.
+Mycap® CCX is designed as a fully closed-system, GMP-ready seed train solution.
+Through its integrated weldable tubing, it supports seamless, aseptic fluid transfer from the initial shake flask expansion directly into larger single-use bioreactors, all without exposing the culture to the environment.

 Yes.
-Closed-system solutions like the Mycap® CCX feature integral tubing that is fully compatible with peristaltic pumps.
-When paired with software like the Cubis® II QApp, operators can automate and precisely document media fills and cell passage volumes directly on the benchtop, completely eliminating the need for a biosafety cabinet.
+Closed-system solutions like Mycap® CCX feature integrated tubing that is fully compatible with peristaltic pumps.
+When paired with software like the Cubis® II QApp, you can automate and precisely document media fills and cell passage volumes directly on the benchtop, eliminating the need for a biosafety cabinet.

 Yes.
-Closed-system solutions like the Mycap® CCX are providing with thermo welding tubing an/or aspetic connector - by using peristaltic pumps the operator can transfer from one closed system to another outside of the biosafety cabinet.
+Closed-system solutions like Mycap® CCX are provided with thermo-welding tubing in addition to an aspetic connector.
+By using peristaltic pumps, you can transfer from one closed system to another outside of the biosafety cabinet.

-No. Extensive application testing demonstrates that the Mycap® CCX high-surface-area gas exchange cartridge provides passive, unrestricted aeration that yields equivalent or superior cell growth rates and viabilities when compared to traditional, open-cap Erlenmeyer flasks.
+No. Our extensive application testing demonstrates that the Mycap® CCX high surface-area gas exchange cartridge provides passive, unrestricted aeration that yields equivalent or superior cell growth rates and viabilities when compared to traditional, open-cap Erlenmeyer flasks.

 SUS are those technologies used in manufacture of sterile products which are used as an alternative to reusable equipment.
 SUS can be individual components or made up of multiple components such as bags, filters, tubing, connectors, valves, storage bottles and sensors.
 Single use systems should be designed to reduce the need for manipulation and complexity of manual interventions.